madicd/madicd.github.io/_posts/2023-02-10-make-your-tests-fail.markdown

 ---
 layout: post
-title:  "❌ Make Your Tests Fail!"
+title:  "❌ Make your tests fail"
 date:   2023-02-10 21:28:48 +0100
 ---
 Over the years I developed a habit - after I see passing test, I break it hoping to see it to fail.